technyon/nuki_hub/README.md

 ### Access Level Configuration

 #### Nuki General Access Control
+- Publish Nuki configuration information: Enable to publish information about the configuration of the connected Nuki device(s) through MQTT.
 - Publish keypad codes information (Only available when a Keypad is detected): Enable to publish information about keypad codes through MQTT, see the "[Keypad control](#keypad-control-optional)" section of this README
 - Add, modify and delete keypad codes (Only available when a Keypad is detected): Enable to allow configuration of keypad codes through MQTT, see the "[Keypad control](#keypad-control-optional)" section of this README
 - Publish time control information: Enable to publish information about time control entries through MQTT, see the "[Time Control](#time-control)" section of this README